Solar-network/docs/docs/desktop-wallet/user-guides/register-second-mnemonic.md

 # How to Register a Second Mnemonic?

 Security is critical.
-By issuing a second signature transaction, you tell network nodes to verify that every transaction coming from your wallet is also signed by another mnemonic.
+By issuing an extra signature transaction, you tell network nodes to verify that every transaction coming from your wallet is also signed by another mnemonic.

 ## Register a second mnemonic